 Deploy a msp-file if Office is already installed

-If Outlook 2007 or Outlook 2010 is already installed on the client computers, you can create a new msp-file via the OCT which only holds mail profile settings and nothing else.
+If Outlook 2007, Outlook 2010 or Outlook 2013 is already installed on the client computers, you can create a new msp-file via the OCT which only holds mail profile settings and nothing else.
 You can then deploy this msp-file.

 This deployment can be done via Microsoft System Center Configuration Manager or via a different deployment application within your organization.

 If you want to do this via a Group Policy, you’ll have to do it via a startup script as the installation requires Administrator level rights.
 Since users usually don’t have installation rights, a logon script will fail.
 The command to use in your startup script would be similar to;

 If you are still using Outlook 2003, then you can use the Office Resource Kit (ORK) to create a Custom Maintenance Wizard File (cmw-file).
 To apply this to your users, deploy the Maintwiz.exe file to the Office directory of the user’s machine and execute it with a the location of the cmw-file as the parameter in a GPO startup script.

 Deploy a prf-file via a (Group Policy) logon script

 The OCT or ORK also allows you to export the Outlook mail profile as a prf-file.
 This prf-file can then be distributed to your users via a logon script.
 As logon scripts work on user instead of computer level, it will allow you to more easily deploy different mail profiles to different sets (Organizational Units) of users.
 Outlook offers 2 built-in mechanisms for this.

 /importprf startup switch

 One method is to import prf-files via the